Snowmobile clubs ready for first big snowfall of season

 CUMBERLAND/NORTH YARMOUTH

 Moonlite Sno-Skimmers Trail Master Shaun Breton said volunteers have been working “non-stop” over the last few months to give their 35-mile-plus trail system an upgrade.
-This year alone, they’ve built more than a dozen 35-by-8-foot bridges and moved their clubhouse from the Cumberland Public Works building to Van Halla golf course.
+This year alone they’ve built more than a dozen 35-by-8-foot bridges and moved their clubhouse from the Cumberland Public Works building to Val Halla.

 Breton said crews also completed a long-abandoned trail that connects their trail network to several others in the region.